-During the year, the Corporation also issued 33,333 Class A common shares for a total cash consideration of \$7 on exercise of stock options.
+The Corporation also issued 33,333 Class A common shares for a total cash consideration of \$7 on exercise of stock options.
 An amount of \$4, representing the initial fair value of the stock options, was credited to share capital and deducted from the share-based payments reserve.